jrouly/trajectory/README.md

 # ToDo

 1. Identify necessary RegExes to pull prereqs out of each existing engine.
+2. Create common engine frameworks for catalog installs to be more DRY.
-2. Extract ACM descriptions to an engine.
+3. Extract ACM descriptions to an engine.
-3. Run test suite varying alpha/beta/topics parameters.
+4. Run test suite varying alpha/beta/topics parameters.
-4. Implement the "timeline" visualization tool (tracking prerequisites).
+5. Implement the "timeline" visualization tool (tracking prerequisites).
-5. Implement the "graph" visualization tool to visualize topics and courses.
+6. Implement the "graph" visualization tool to visualize topics and courses.
-6. Refactor configuration objects as a module.
+7. Refactor configuration objects as a module.